ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 ---------------------------

 Meeting new people is scary, especially if you're new to a community and you're not sure if you belong.
-People that have been attending an event for years are much more firmly planted in the community, and also have the ability to help newcomers understand the norms and practices of a place.
+People that have been attending an event for years are much more firmly planted in the community.
+They are able to help newcomers understand the norms and practices of a place.

 **This means that long-time attendees should be the ones introducing themselves to first-time attendees.**